ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 ## Use the capabilities of the OpenAPI tools

+> **Prerequisite**: Download and install the Ballerina Swan Lake from [downloads](https://ballerina.io/downloads/).

 The Ballerina OpenAPI tooling support provides the following capabilities.
  1. Generating Ballerina service/client stubs from a given OpenAPI contract file using the CLI tool.
  2. Exporting the OpenAPI definition from a given Ballerina service implementation using the CLI tool.
  3. Validating the service implementation compliance with a provided OpenAPI contract using the OpenAPI annotation.
     - The OpenAPI compiler plugin will allow you to validate a service implementation against an OpenAPI contract during the compile time.
 This plugin ensures that the implementation of a service does not deviate from its OpenAPI contract.

- > **Prerequisite**: Download and install the Ballerina Swan Lake from [downloads](https://ballerina.io/downloads/).

- > **Note**: Ballerina SwanLake supports OpenAPI Specification version 3.0.0 onwards.
+ > **Note**: Ballerina Swan Lake supports the OpenAPI Specification version 3.0.0 onwards.

-## Generate a Ballerina service from an OpenAPI definition (design-first approach)
+## Generate a Ballerina service from an OpenAPI definition

+This is named as the design-first approach.
 To generate only the Ballerina service, you can use the following CLI command of the OpenAPI tool.

 ```bash
 $ bal openapi -i <openapi-contract> --mode service
 ```

 The generated service can be used as a code template to start the service implementation.

 **Example:**